AidaMehonic/RAM-Team-Best-Practice/intro-materials/roadmap.md

 * create github repo for ASG research
 * encourage people to populate the repo
 * create an issue around data that is available etc. - maybe better if it's an md document - to duscuss with
+* QUESTION: would it be a good idea to have some kind of a bi-weekly stand-up meeting for ASG postdocs - to discuss the data management issues, the tools they're building, infrastructure they're using, their reproducibility efforts, etc.